Field Ants Identification Guide

 Why Professional Treatment Works

-- Queen protection - Queens remain in protected chambers well below the mound surface
+- Hidden queens - Queens stay in protected areas far below the surface.

 Other Ants